aidan-duggan/ReverseCarcassone/rules.md

 <img src="skillCards.png" alt="rugbySkillCardExample" width="400"/>

-#### Set Piece Cards
+#### State Tracking Cards

+* 2 player boards, with score and area for back, forward and tied up deck.
+* 1 field board, with time remaining and field position.
-Set Pieces are Kick offs, Line outs and Scrums.
+* 3 Set Piece cards, Kick offs, Line outs and Scrums.
 They are used to restart play in certain situations.

+#### Anatomy of a Set Piece Card

 These cards outline the starting position of the teams at a Set Piece.